-2.5 Economics.
+2.6 Economics

-The economics of Savary Island are simple with few people working on the Island and a majority of economic activity surrounding the Island being related to summertime holiday homes and tourism.
-There are activities surrounding real estate transactions, small commercial ventures and fisheries.
+The economics of Savary Island are simple with limited people working on the Island full-time year-round and a majority of economic activity surrounding the Island being related to summertime holiday homes and tourism.
+There are activities surrounding home construction, real estate transactions, small commercial ventures and fisheries.

-2.6 Infrastructure
+2.7 Infrastructure

-2.6.1 Water
+2.7.1 Water